sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

 variability.
 But if it takes 18 components to explain most of the variance in those 25 variables, you might as well just use the original 25.

 :numref:`fig-pca5` shows the component loadings.
-That’s is, how the 25 different personality items load onto each of the selected components.
+That is is, how the 25 different personality items load onto each of the selected components.
 We have hidden loadings less than 0.4 (set in the options shown in :numref:`fig-pca1`) as we were interested in items with a substantive loading and setting the